sb-ai-lab/Stalactite/docs/quickstart.rst

 .. code-block:: yaml

     common:
+      # Here you should pass the full path to the reports folder
       reports_export_folder: "../vfl-benchmark/reports"

     data:
+      # Here you should pass the full path to the folder containing the dataset
       host_path_data_dir: "../vfl_multilabel_sber_sample10000_parts2"

 After you configure the machines, you can use the helper script which launches master and members via ssh: